cyberman/progit/de/01-introduction/01-chapter1.markdown

 For example, you can get the manpage help for the config command by running

-Beispielsweise erhältst Du die Hilfeseite für den `git config` Befehl so:
+Beispielsweise erhältst Du die Hilfeseite für den Befehl `git config` so:

 	$ git help config

 These commands are nice because you can access them anywhere, even offline.
 If the manpages and this book aren’t enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
 These channels are regularly filled with hundreds of people who are all very knowledgeable about Git and are often willing to help.

 Die "manpage" Dokumentation ist nützlich, weil Du sie jederzeit anzeigen kannst, auch wenn Du offline bist.
 Wenn dir die manpages und dieses Buch nicht ausreichen, kannst Du deine Fragen auch in den Chaträumen `#git` oder `#github` auf dem Freenode IRC Server (irc.freenode.net) stellen.
 Diese Räume sind in der Regel sehr gut besucht.
-Normalerweise findet sich unter den hunderten von Anwendern, die oft sehr viel Erfahrung mit Git haben, irgendjemand, der deine Fragen gern beantwortet.
+Normalerweise findet sich unter den Hunderten von Anwendern, die oft sehr viel Erfahrung mit Git haben, immer jemand, der deine Fragen gern beantwortet.

 ## Summary ##

+## Zusammenfassung ##

 You should have a basic understanding of what Git is and how it’s different from the CVCS you may have been using.
 You should also now have a working version of Git on your system that’s set up with your personal identity.
 It’s now time to learn some Git basics.

-Du solltest jetzt ein basales Verständnis davon haben, was Git ist und wie es sich von anderen CVCS unterscheidet, die Du möglicherweise schon verwendet hast.
-Du solltest außerdem eine funktionierende Git Version auf deinem Rechner installiert und konfiguriert haben.
-Jetzt wird es Zeit, einige Git Grundlagen zu besprechen.
+Du solltest jetzt ein grundsätzliches Verständnis davon haben, was Git ist und wie es sich von anderen CVCS unterscheidet, die Du möglicherweise schon verwendet hast.
+Du solltest außerdem eine funktionierende Git-Version auf deinem Rechner installiert und konfiguriert haben.
+Jetzt wird es Zeit, einige Git-Grundlagen zu besprechen.